Tet Offensive: North Vietnam

 In Long An province, for example, local guerrillas taking part in the May—June offensive had been divided into several sections.
 Only 775 out of 2,018 in one section survived; another lost all but 640 out of 1,430.
 The province itself was subjected to what one historian has called a "My Lai from the Sky"—non-stop B-52 bombing.

+However, according to historian Erik Villard the Viet Cong remained a viable fighting force until the end of the war.

-From this point forward, Hanoi was forced to fill nearly 70% of the VC's ranks with PAVN regulars.
-PRG Justice Minister Trương Như Tảng said that the Tet offensive had wiped out half of the VC's strength, while the official Vietnamese war history notes that by the end of 1969, very little communist-held territory ("liberated zones") existed in "the rural lowlands of Cochin China."
-Following the Tet offensive and subsequent U.S.–South Vietnamese "search and hold" operations in the countryside throughout the rest of 1968, the VC's recruiting base was more or less wiped out; the official Vietnamese war history later noted that "we could not maintain the level of local recruitment we had maintained in previous years.
+A PRG Justice Minister who later defected, Trương Như Tảng, claimed the Tet offensive had wiped out half of the Viet Cong's strength,.
+Allied operations over the next few years also impacted the strength of the Viet Cong.
+One official Vietnamese publication states that by the end of 1969, very little communist-held territory ("liberated zones") was held.
+"We could not maintain the level of local recruitment we had maintained in previous years.
 In 1969 we were only able to recruit 1,700 new soldiers in Region 5 (compared with 8,000 in 1968), and in the lowlands of Cochin China we recruited only 100 new soldiers (compared with 16,000 in 1968)."
-As also noted by the official history, "because our armed local forces had suffered severe losses, guerrilla operations had declined."
-However, this change had little effect on the overall result of the war, since in contrast to the VC, the PAVN had little difficulty making up the casualties inflicted by the offensive.
-Some Western historians have come to believe that one insidious ulterior motive for the campaign was the elimination of competing southern members of the Party, thereby allowing the northerners more control once the war was won.
+The same source continues, "because our armed local forces had suffered severe losses, guerrilla operations had declined."
+However, this change had little effect on the overall result of the war, since the PAVN had little difficulty making up the casualties inflicted by the offensive.
+Some Western historians have come to believe that one possible motive for the campaign was the elimination of competing southern members of the Party, thereby allowing the northerners more control once the war was won.
+One estimate indicated that by late 1968, approximately 70% of the main force troops in the south were from North Vietnam.

-It was not until after the conclusion of the first phase of the offensive that Hanoi realized that its sacrifices might not have been in vain.
+It was not until after the conclusion of the first phase of the offensive that Hanoi realized that the offensive might have succeeded in some aspects.
 General Tran Do, PAVN commander at the battle of Huế, gave some insight into how defeat was translated into victory:

 In all honesty, we didn't achieve our main objective, which was to spur uprisings throughout the South.
 Still, we inflicted heavy casualties on the Americans and their puppets, and this was a big gain for us.
 As for making an impact in the United States, it had not been our intention—but it turned out to be a fortunate result.